 If a sample fails and the failure is considered by the Engineer to be significant, the terminal will be notified of the results and they will be instructed to discontinue shipments and take corrective action.
 M&T will resample and retest the material at the terminal.
 Any materials from this batch in a Contractor’s storage tank will be evaluated for acceptability.

-In the case of a significant material failure, the Engineer will send a failure notification form to all QA Supervisors.
-The QA Supervisors will review the bills of lading in their files to determine if they have received any material from that batch.
+In the case of a significant material failure, the Engineer will send a failure notification form to all Pavement Specialist.
+The Pavement Specialists will review the bills of lading in their files to determine if they have received any material from that batch.
 If so, they will notify the appropriate Resident Engineers.
 They will then review the appropriate QC records for any possible related test deviations.
-The failure notification form will include an investigation section to be filled out by the QA Supervisor.
+The failure notification form will include an investigation section to be filled out by the Pavement Specialist.
 They should include information concerning test deviations and any actions they took concerning or involving the Resident Engineers on this form and attach it to the appropriate bill of lading and QC-1 report in their file and send a copy to the Testing Engineer.

 Resident Engineers will not be receiving direct notification of failures from the Engineer because there is no way he can determine who should receive the notifications.
-By sending these notifications to the QA Supervisors, a relatively small number of forms can be sent out and the appropriate Resident Engineers will be notified by the QA Supervisors.
-All actions taken by the QA Supervisors and Resident Engineers will be noted by the Asphalt Design Engineer in the binder database summary.
+By sending these notifications to the Pavement Specialists, a relatively small number of forms can be sent out and the appropriate Resident Engineers will be notified by the Pavement Specialists.
+All actions taken by the Pavement Specialists and Resident Engineers will be noted by the Asphalt Design Engineer in the binder database summary.

 Performance-Graded Binder Grades (from AASHTO M 320)